JanneWald/wabbajack-auto-downloader/README.md

 **NOTE: This speeds up and automates the install process but is still going to be much slower than paying for premium**

 ## AutoDownloader
-This tool utilitizes UIA (UI Automation) which should owrk on most windows apps, including wabbajack.
+This tool utilitizes UIA (UI Automation) which should work on most windows apps, including wabbajack.
 Requiring minimal setup and won't kidnap the mouse on your desktop.
 #### Setup
 You will need to install the following `$ pip install pywinauto`
 #### Running